 - a.
-Continue to make vegetation management decisions to support the Gopher Tortoise and the Sherman Fox Squirrel populations on Julington-Durbin Preserve thrive. - b.
+Continue to make vegetation management decisions to support the Gopher Tortoise populations on Julington-Durbin Preserve thrive. - b.
 Coordinate with FWC, when possible, to conduct Gopher Tortoise monitoring. - c.
 Continue to make vegetative management decisions that will help the Bartram's ixia and other listed plant species populations thrive.